Wizardsoft/TelephonyIntegrationExample/README.md

  - Displaying a List of Open Jobs based on the record returned from the telephony lookup method
  - Logging an Outbound Call back into Recruit Wizard
  - Logging an Inbound Call back into Recruit Wizard

+Refer to [How it Works](HowItWorks.md) fopr details of Apps inner workings